Key takeaways:

 Follow these security best practices to protect your data and devices from unauthorized access:

-• Secure your services.
+- Secure your services.
 The main risk is not DDNS itself, but the services you expose (like Remote Desktop).
-Ensure those services are password-protected, regularly updated, and secured.
+Ensure that these services are password-protected, regularly updated, and secure.

 Power your project with a professional domain